Introduction to Si DRIE

 PECVD oxide barrier near the base of a TSV

 Before the lined via can be filled with Cu, there is also a need for a barrier layer, typically TaN, Ti, TiN, to prevent any chance of Cu atoms migrating through the dielectric into the silicon substrate, and then a Cu seed layer is deposited to create good adhesion to the barrier layer and facilitate the subsequent electrochemical deposition step used to finally fill the via with Cu.
-Both the barrier and seed layers can be deposited using Sigma® PVD Advanced Hi-Fill® module utilizing ionized PVD technology to achieve deposition into high aspect ratio TSVs (up to ~15:1) by promoting the re-sputtering of metals into “hidden” areas on the sidewall.
+Both the barrier and seed layers can be deposited using Sigma® PVD Advanced Hi-Fill® module utilizing ionized PVD technology to achieve deposition into "via-last" TSVs (up to ~10:1) by promoting the re-sputtering of metals into “hidden” areas on the sidewall.

 Comparison of standard PVD versus ionised PVD which resputters material to improve coating areas hidden from the "line-of-sight" of the normal PVD bombardment.